tc39/notes/es7/2017-01/jan-24.md

 I understand how that came about but I don't think that parentheses-overriding weirdness should be included.

-JL: I'm not sold on the weird short circuiting.
+JLZ: I'm not sold on the weird short circuiting.

 DH: I'm not sure the call case is so important.